High-energy polarized electron beams from the ionization of isolated spin polarized hydrogen atoms

-At t = 0, the pulse DP1 will dissociate all HBr molecules in the volume of the hole, which is shaped as a prolate ellipsoid, with semi-axes a, b and c, which are parallel to x, y, and z axes, respectively.
-Dissociating HBr at 213 nm inside the hole will result the H atoms acquiring a speed $v_H$ $\approx$ 20337 m/s and the Br atoms acquiring a speed $v_{Br}$ $\approx$ 255 m/s (Fig.\ref{FigureSetUp}b).
-This way, after firing DP1, the H atoms will leave the volume of the hole in a few ps, and subsequently, the Br atoms will also exit in few tens of ns.
-Note that, in 15 ns, the HBr molecules will have moved less than half a $\mu$m towards random directions (in our moving reference frame) due to their thermal motion at $\lesssim$3 K. After $\approx$ 25 ns, DP2 can be fired, which will produce fast SPH atoms in the reservoir, which will then rapidly fill the hole after $\approx$ 0.7 ns (Fig.\ref{FigureSetUp}c).
+At t = 0, the pulse DP1 will dissociate all HBr molecules in the volume of the hole, which is shaped as a prolate ellipsoid, with semi-axes a, b ($\approx$ 10 $\mu$m) and c, which are parallel to x, y, and z axes, respectively.
+We choose the Rayleigh range to be larger than the width of the molecular beam; this way, the hole is truncated, i.e. the front and back ends of the ellipsoid defining the hole are cut, and consequently no HCl molecules are in front or after the area of the target.
+Dissociating HCl at $\lambda$ = 200 nm results in H atoms with speed $v_H$ $\approx$ 17 km/s and Cl atoms with speed $v_{Cl}$ $\approx$ 0.47 km/s (Fig.\ref{FigureSetUp}b).
+Thus, the H atoms will leave the volume of the hole in a few ps, and subsequently, the Cl atoms will also exit in few tens of ns, leaving the volume of the hole devoid of atoms and molecules.
+After $\approx$ 45 ns, DP2 can be fired, which will produce fast SPH atoms in the reservoir, which will then rapidly fill the hole after $\approx$ 1.42 ns (twice the hyperfine beating time).